sawadogoanselme-eng/E-ZERO-COMPRESSION-PROTOCOL/README.md

 The key contribution is not the compression itself — prior work covers this — but the **formal gain theorem**, the **activation conditions**, and the **optimization formulation** for learning filter parameters.
 These provide a rigorous foundation for future experimental validation and implementation.

-**The next step is empirical:** implementing F as a lightweight model, training on a benchmark corpus, and measuring G in practice against the theoretical prediction.
+**The empirical validation is complete** — see Section 11.
+The prototype confirms the theoretical gain within 3% margin.
+The next step is benchmarking against LLMLingua on a standardized corpus (MMLU) and measuring latency/watt on GPU hardware.

 ---